-In Letter to My Father Franz Kafka uses parricida (the killing of the father) as a concept to reflect on how actions by authoritarian governments manifest in the family unit.
+In Letter to My Father Franz Kafka uses parricide (the killing of the father) as a concept to reflect on how actions by authoritarian governments manifest in the family unit.
 To confront this concept an attendant will offer a provocation in the women’s restroom while washing your hands.
 What if you inherited your mother’s family name rather than your father’s family name?
 How would it change the way you self-identify, interact with others and perceive the world?
 With the participant’s permission this experience will be documented, so it’s traces will be hand written on the walls of the men’s restrooms and exhibited as an installation.

 Learning Farsi on Teheran ro (테헤란로)

 Traces of a love story will be under a bowl of sugar next to a cup of tea.
 This love story requires multiple endings.
-Would you like to write, in any language, the final chapter of Learning Farsi on Teheran-ro (테헤란로)?
-Napkins and tea will be provided; please bring your own pencil.
+Would you like to write, in any language, the final chapter of Learning Farsi on Teheran ro (테헤란로)?
+Napkins and tea will be provided.

 Dancing through the Diaspora ~ (work-in-progress)

 In honor of the Iranian New Year, Norouz, the first Persian Day parade in Los Angeles took place during March 2015.
 Videos and photographs of the parade will be projected onto a screen showing various forms of traditional Persian dance and movements performed by members of the ethnically diverse community of the Iranian diaspora in Southern California.
 Participants will be invited to move with a performer as she recalls the experience.
 Somewhere between the sensual and the disembodied, Dancing Through the Diaspora, is a performative process of reorienting one’s self through and with another person.

 On the screen, I see myself there where I was, once in a physical space that opened up a place inside; I am there and here.
 What is worse than loneliness?
 There is light behind us and there is light in front of us.
-Now that you are with me our shadows guide where we might travel through. –adapted from Michel Foucault Of Other Spaces: Heterotopias
+Now that you are with me, our shadows guide us through where we may travel. –adapted from Michel Foucault’s Of Other Spaces: Utopias and Heterotopias

 How Do We Dress for the Weather?~ (work-in-progress)